lqdchrm/patoro-ggj2021/README.md

 # About **🐶Find Losty**
-This is an old-school-like text adventure for multiple players, which can be played via Discord.
+[Find Losty](https://globalgamejam.org/2021/games/find-losty-5) is an old-school-like text adventure for multiple players, which can be played via Discord.

+The idea was born at the [2021 Global Game Jam in Trier](https://globalgamejam.org/2021/jam-sites/trier), where we participated as a group of three developers.

+A video of the presentation can be watched here (in German): [Twitch](https://www.twitch.tv/videos/895590427?t=01h10m07s);

 ## 📖Story
 Your dog **[🐶Losty]** ran away and somehow entered the scary abandoned **[🏡mansion]** down the road.